Latest SeedProd News

 Waitlist landing page subheading

-Changing the background image is just as easy.
-To achieve that, click the cog icon in the bottom-left corner and select the background tab.
+Changing the background image is also simple.
+Click the cog icon in the bottom-left corner and choose the background tab.

 SeedProd global settings

-From there, you can delete the existing background image and upload a new photo from your computer or WordPress media library.
-Or, if you have a SeedProd Plus license or higher, you can choose from thousands of royalty-free stock images right inside the plugin.
+You can delete the current background and upload a new photo from your computer or WordPress media library.
+If you have a SeedProd Plus license or higher, you can also access thousands of royalty-free stock images.

 Change your waitlist landing page background image

-Tips to Get People to Join Your Waitlist
+How Do You Get More People to Join Your Waitlist?

-There are even WooCommerce blocks that allow you to add-to-cart buttons and product grids on your page, or create completely custom WooCommerce checkout pages.
+They also offer WooCommerce blocks to add-to-cart buttons and product grids.
+You can even create custom WooCommerce checkout pages.

-To make your offer irresistible, consider adding a ‘Join the Waitlist’ call-to-action on your landing page.
-You can also add some urgency to compel visitors to sign up.
+To make your offer irresistible, add a “Join the Waitlist” call-to-action on your page.
+You can also create urgency to encourage more signups.

-For this, you can use the countdown timer block.
-Simply drag the Countdown block from the left panel and drop it onto your page.
+For urgency, use the countdown timer block.
+Just drag the Countdown block from the left panel and drop it onto your page.

 Add a countdown timer to your waiting list page

-Once the timer is in place, you can change its type, choose a different timer template, and adjust the colors.
-You can also change how the timer behaves when it finishes counting down.
+Once the timer is on your page, change its type, template, and colors.
+You can also decide what happens when the timer finishes.

-For instance, you can show a message or send users to another page or URL, as I’ve done by selecting the Redirect option.
+For example, you can display a message or redirect users to another page or URL.
+I chose the redirect option here.

 Countdown trimer redirect options

-Now let’s look at the signup form, which my template includes by default.
-The signup or opt-in form is where you can collect email addresses from visitors who want to join your waiting list.
+My template includes a signup form by default.
+This opt-in form is where you collect email addresses from people joining your waiting list.

-With SeedProd, you can edit any part of your waiting list form, such as the form fields, size, alignment, and buttons.
-Additionally, you can select different form field templates and adjust the colors and spacing.
+With SeedProd, you can edit any part of your form, like fields, size, alignment, and buttons.
+You can also pick different form field templates and adjust colors and spacing.

 Waitlist landing page optin form

-Keep customizing your design until you’re happy with the results.
-Then, move on to the next step, where I’ll show you how to connect to your email marketing provider.
+Keep customizing your design until you are happy with it.
+Then, move on to the next step to connect your email marketing provider.

-Connecting your opt-in form to your email marketing provider in SeedProd is pretty straightforward.
-Simply click the Connect tab at the top of your screen.
+Connecting your opt-in form to your email marketing provider in SeedProd is simple.
+Just click the Connect tab at the top of your screen.

 seedprod email integrations